Libraries & Spaces

 The Library’s catalog, GEORGE, has an all-new look.
 As of Wednesday, April 2, GEORGE has been completely redesigned to make it cleaner, sleeker and easier to use.

-GEORGE is the main catalog for book, journals, media and more held at Lauinger Library, Blommer Science Library, Dahlgren Memorial Library, Woodstock Theological Library, Bioethics Research Library and SFS-Qatar Library.
+GEORGE is the main catalog for book, journals, media and more held at Lauinger Library, Blommer Science Library, Dahlgren Memorial Library, Woodstock Theological Library, Bioethics Research Library and Georgetown University in Qatar Library.
 The main functions of the catalog—including searching, browsing results and accessing your account—have not changed, but all pages have been refreshed with the new design.

 A few new features have also been added, including an icon in the results list indicating what type of resource an item is, new print and help links at the top of the page, and a more prominent “request” button.